mefinity/gifzoomx/README.md

 1. Download the latest ZIP from the [releases page](https://github.com/mefinity/gifzoomx/releases).
 2. Extract the archive.
 3. Open `chrome://extensions` and enable Developer mode.
-4. Click "Load unpacked" and select the extracted `extension` folder.
+4. Click "Load unpacked" and select the extracted `gif-zoom-twitter-chrome-*` folder.

 ### Firefox
 1. Click the latest `.xpi` on the [releases page](https://github.com/mefinity/gifzoomx/releases).